martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 evp = EVP(sp)
 print(evp)
 ```
 Internally, this generates the expected scenario out of the available scenarios and forms the respective wait-and-see model.
-The optimal first stage decision associated with the expected value problem is conviently determined using
+The optimal first-stage decision associated with the expected value problem is conviently determined using
 ```@example simple
 x̄ = EVP_decision(sp, solver = GLPKSolverLP())
 ```